-What never changes, is the location of the beautiful sports fields and park located at Guelph Lake Conservation Area.
-Incredible walks through developed trails, passing through dense forests and down to the waterfront, not a bad neighbourhood park!
+What never changes is the location of the beautiful sports fields and the park located at Guelph Lake Conservation Area.
+Incredible walks through developed trails, passing through dense forests and down to the waterfront - not a bad neighbourhood park!
 Weekends are popular in the spring, summer and fall months with softball, soccer and ultimate leagues and tournaments all sharing the very well maintained facilities accessible from the western side of the park.
 Guelph Lake is truly the recreation location of choice for many Guelph families.

 Values have continued to rise for the past decade and the variety of new construction options should likely only serve to continue that trend.
 Although the lack of immediate amenities does exist, a short drive down Woodlawn Road provides easy access to the big box shopping world.
 Services and schools are on the horizon and many Guelph families are looking to take advantage of the financial upside of relocating to the Guelph Lake neighbourhood before those services arrive.